OpenWIS/openwis-documentation/rules/7-management-structure-and-qualification-of-officers.md

 <h2 id="rule-7.8">Rule 7.8</h2>

-The Technical Committee shall operate as a cross-Project technical architecture / design authority body that provides technical oversight; (i) monitoring, guiding, and influencing the software architectures used by Projects, (ii) new Project mentoring, and (iii) including maintaining and revising the [Technical Rules]({{ "/tr/" | prepend: site.baseurl }}) of the Association.
+The Technical Committee shall operate as a cross-Project technical architecture / design authority body that provides technical oversight; (i) monitoring, guiding, and influencing the software architectures used by Projects, (ii) new Project mentoring, and (iii) maintaining and revising the [Technical Rules]({{ "/tr/" | prepend: site.baseurl }}) of the Association.

 [previous: TITLE 6]({{ "/rules/6-membership-and-partnership-fees-rights-privileges-and-obligations.html" | prepend: site.baseurl }}) \| [next: TITLE 8]({{ "/rules/8-meetings.html" | prepend: site.baseurl }})